dapr/docs/daprdocs/content/en/operations/configuration/api-allowlist.md

 - If only a denylist is defined, all Dapr APIs are allowed except those defined in the denylist
 - If only an allowlist is defined, only the Dapr APIs listed in the allowlist are allowed
 - If both an allowlist and a denylist are defined, the allowed APIs are those defined in the allowlist, unless they are also included in the denylist.
-In other terms, the denylist overrides the allowlist for APIs that are defined in both places.
+In other words, the denylist overrides the allowlist for APIs that are defined in both.
 - If neither is defined, all APIs are allowed.

 For example, the following configuration enables all APIs for both HTTP and gRPC: